-Marije was working late today.
+Marije had to work late today.
 I was going to pick her up from work and I had told her not to worry if things got late because I could always watch the whales outside her office while I was waiting.
-On the way over to Logy Bay I passed by Middle Cove and saw plenty of humpbacks in the bay, just looking out my car window driving along Marine Drive.
-No such luck in Logy Bay though, I waited for over an hour and all I saw were two Minke whales popping up now and again.
+On the way over to Logy Bay, I passed by Middle Cove and saw plenty of humpbacks in the bay, just looking out my car window driving along Marine Drive.
+No such luck in Logy Bay though, I waited for over an hour and all I saw were two minke whales popping up now and again.

 Then, something moved into the bay.
 At first I saw it in the corner of my eye: something big and black was slicing through the water, cutting it like a huge knife ploughing through the waves.
-I didn’t connect the dots at that instance, only when I looked through my binoculars I knew what I was looking at: a Killer Whale!
-In Dutch this whale goes by the name ‘Zwaardwalvis‘, which literally translates to ‘Sword Whale’, because of the huge fin slashing through the water.
+I did not connect the dots at that instance, only when I looked through my binoculars did I know what I was looking at: a killer whale!
+In my native language Dutch this whale goes by the name ‘zwaardwalvis’, which literally translates to ‘sword whale’, because of the huge sword-like dorsal fin slashing through the water.

-As I was taking pictures I counted six whales in this pod, probably a family because there was one huge whale, another very big one and four smaller but still large whales.
-The fishing boats that were passing by were obviously not as impressed as I was, some folks inside the boat didn’t even glance at them, while other just boated over to have a short look before heading out to catch some more fish.
+As I was taking pictures I counted 6 whales in this pod, probably a family because there was one huge whale, another large one, and 4 smaller but still large whales.
+The fishing boats that were passing by were obviously not as impressed as I was, some folks inside the boat didn’t even glance at them, while other just boated over to have a quick look before heading out again to catch more fish.

-Well, enough talk, here are some shots from the whales at the Ocean Sciences Centre:
+Well, enough talk, here are some shots from these orcas at the Ocean Sciences Centre:

-These lucky guys got a very good look at them, in fact they had the best seat in the house.
+These lucky sea kayak guys got a very good look at them, in fact you could say they had the best seat in the house.

 We had one last good look at them before the sun went down, as they disappeared around the corner, heading south.